matrix-nio/matrix-nio/examples/README.md

    verify interactively with emojis

 Download the examples today and start playing with them in only a couple of minutes!
 Enjoy!
-Find more in the [matrix-nio documentaion]( https://matrix-nio.readthedocs.io/en/latest/index.html).
+Find more in the [matrix-nio documentation]( https://matrix-nio.readthedocs.io/en/latest/index.html).

 If you desire more sample code and want to do additional reading and exploration